The Patent Litigation Law Review: India

-The examiner shall make the above report within three months from the date of reference and the Controller shall ordinarily dispose of the report within one month of receipt, and issue a first statement of objections within one month from disposal of the report.
-An application may be put in order within six months from the date of the statement of objections.
+The examiner makes the above report within three months of the date of reference, and the Controller ordinarily disposes of the report within one month of receipt and issues a first statement of objections within one month of the disposal of the report.
+An application may be put in order within six months of the date of the statement of objections.

 The term of a patent is 20 years from the date of filing of the application.
 For international applications under the PCT, the term is 20 years from the international filing date under the PCT.

 The Indian patent statutes provide both pre-grant and post-grant opposition proceedings.
-The pre-grant opposition can be filed under Section 25(1) of the Act, any time before the examination of the application or during the prosecution of the application.
-The Delhi High Court in one of the orders6 has held pre-grant opposition as 'examination-in-aid'.
-The post grant proceedings are filed within one year from the date of publication of the grant of patent in the Official Journal.
+The pre-grant opposition can be filed under Section 25(1) of the Patents Act, any time before the examination of the application or during the prosecution of the application.
+In one order, the Delhi High Court has held pre-grant opposition as 'examination-in-aid'.6 The post-grant proceedings are filed within one year of the date of publication of the grant of the patent in the Official Journal.